-Wednesday 15 May 2019 | 15:45-17:00
+Wednesday 15 May 2019 | 15:45-17:00 | room: Mansart

 Sediment management contributes to maintaining storage capacity, reducing operating risks, and minimising river connectivity impacts.
-Implementing effective sediment management strategies is essential to extend the life of a project, to ensure a reliable and sustainable source of water and energy, and to maintain river connectivity.
+Implementing effective sediment management strategies is essential to extend the life of the project, to ensure a reliable and sustainable source of water and energy, and to maintain river connectivity.

 This session will discuss the importance of managing sediment in reservoir and run-of-river hydropower projects.
-Current and future projects are essential to deliver effective water and energy services
+Sustainable development and management of current and future projects are essential to deliver effective water and energy services